laralove143/sparkle_interactions/README.md

 Since integration tests receive Discord events and make requests to Discord, you should first set these environment variables in a `.env` file located in the root of this repository:

+- `APPLICATION_ID`: The ID of the application to use for testing
 - `BOT_TOKEN`: The token of the bot to use for testing
+- `CHANNEL_ID`: The ID of the channel where the test message with a component will be created
 - `GUILD_ID`: The ID of the server where the test command will be created
-- `CHANNEL_ID`: The ID of the channel where the test message with a component will be created

 Each test runs on an interaction.
 Since bots can't create interactions, when running the test, the bot will wait for an `InteractionCreate` event to use for testing.